 Bulgar soldiers attack and kill her family and rape her.
-While Cunégonde fights off her attacker, a captain comes in, and enraged at the disrespect of the officer, kills him.
+While Cunégonde fights off her attacker, a captain comes in and, enraged at the officer's disrespect, kills him.
 He then takes Cunégonde as a prisoner of war.

 The captain keeps Cunégonde as his servant for three months and then sells her to a Jewish businessman.
 The businessman shares her services (yes, those services) with the same Inquisitor who ordered the execution of Pangloss and flogging of Candide.